Praveen76/Build-CI-CD-pipeline-for-ML-models-using-Docker-and-GitHub-Actions/README.md

 # Build CI/CD Pipeline for ML Models using Docker and GitHub Actions

-This repository contains code and files for building and deploying a machine learning model for predicting the survival of Titanic passengers using Docker and GitHub Actions.
+This repository contains code and files for building and deploying a Machine Learning model for predicting the survival of Titanic passengers using Docker and GitHub Actions.

 ## Overview